Coming into the town of Derby the entrance says it all ‘historic past - exciting future’.

 The philosophy behind Derby was simple - build them and they will come.

-And come they did, from being the first Australian mountain bike trails to host the World Enduro Series in 2017 and playing host again October 2018 and for Round 2 in 2019.
+And come they did, from being the first Australian mountain bike trails to host the World Enduro Series in 2017 and playing host again October 2018 and for Round 2 March 2019.
 Derby has well and truly been put on the map.

 Derby has a mix of trails catering for all skill levels and riding styles, the pristine natural environment enhances the trail experience and sets a benchmark for other destinations to aspire too.